EXHIBITIONS

 |

 Exhibition features Masters of Fine Arts candidates Noël Anderson–Corwin and Martha Moore Westbrook in sculpture, Sue Jenkins in photography, and Masters of Arts candidate Cathleen Repholz in ceramics.
 This exhibition will be held at the Mahady Gallery in the Shields Center for Visual Arts at Marywood University.
 The opening reception takes place on Saturday, December 3rd, 2011 from 5:00 to 7:00 pm.
 The show runs from Saturday, December 3rd through Friday, December 16th, 2011.
-This event are free and open to the public.
+This event is free and open to the public.
 Gallery hours are Mon, Thurs, & Fri 9am-4pm, Tues & Wed 9am-8pm, and Sat & Sun 1pm-4pm. |

 Play!
 A Collection of